 Such a public display shouldn’t come as a surprise.
 Bill Ferguson, who recently studied gender inequity on the boards of REITs, told the Wall Street Journal: “To be frank, the REIT industry is not the most enlightened group when it comes to diversity around the table.”

 Zell’s remark in New York City wasn’t a one-time thing.
 Politico reported that Zell allegedly made another derisive statement about women during a panel discussion at the University of Pennsylvania in April.
 When asked what he thought of investing in South America, Zell replied, “Argentina is like a beautiful woman — her greatest asset is a man’s imagination.”

-This is the man who shelled out $5.2 million, in 2018, to oppose Proposition 10, which would have expanded rent control in California.
+This is the man who shelled out $5.2 million, in 2018, to stop Proposition 10, which would have expanded rent control in California.
+And he’s already spending big bucks to oppose the Rental Affordability Act, the November 2020 ballot measure that expands rent control in California.

 Zell and other billionaire landlords will do anything to make more billions, disregarding the hard-working people that they hurt.
 Corporate greed, in fact, has fueled California’s housing affordability and homeless crises — the worst in the nation.

-In 2020, we can fight back by passing the Rental Affordability Act, which again seeks to expand rent control in California.
-The Rental Affordability Act is urgently needed to protect our seniors, families, and neighbors from predatory landlords like Zell.
+We can fight back by passing the Rental Affordability Act.
+It is urgently needed to protect our seniors, families, and neighbors from predatory landlords like Zell.